 - Bhutan’s economy is growing very swiftly.
 The Bhutanese currency, the Ngultrum, is pegged to the Indian rupee.
 The Indian cash is accepted throughout Bhutan.

 - Bhutan attained membership in the United Nations in 1971.
 It was a founding member of SAARC (South Asian Association of Regional Cooperation) in 1985.

 - Although primary healthcare is free in Bhutan, the country suffers from a severe shortage of doctors.
 In 2016, the physician density was 0.38 doctors per 1,000 people, according to https://www.cia.gov/library/publications/the-world-factbook/fields/2226.html.
 In contrast, the United States has around 2.56 doctors per 1,000 residents.

 - Bhutan’s average life expectancy is 69.9 years for males and 71.7 years for females https://www.cia.gov/library/publications/the-world-factbook/fields/2226.html 2017 data.

 Travelling to Bhutan

 Bhutan is one of the most restrictive countries in Asia, if not the world.
 To visit Bhutan as an independent traveller is next to impossible.
 You will either need t book with a travel company or be invited by a citizen on an official visit.
 These days the government has lifted the restriction on the number of tourists per year.
 However, their set price of US$250 per day works as a filter for those who can’t afford this amount.
-A travel visa is only issued through government-licensed travel companies, and the full amount for the tour has to be paid in full before arrival.
+A travel visa is only issued through government-licensed travel companies, and the total amount for the tour must be paid before arrival.
 You can make the payment through your overseas tour operator or the local tour operator.
-The paid amount goes to the local travel company’s account with the Tourism Council of Bhutan, who then pays the local tour operator who makes all arrangements like your hotels, transportation, entrance fees, etcetera.
+The paid amount goes to the local travel company’s account with the Tourism Council of Bhutan, which then pays the local tour operator who makes all arrangements like your hotels, transportation, entrance fees, etcetera.